 Black Trumpet Potato Puree

-- 40 oz russet potatoes
+- 40 oz russet potatoes or yukon golds

 - 1 oz dried black trumpets mushrooms